somerqndomdev/somerqndomdev/README.md

-- Hello My name is SomeRandomDev
+- Hello My name is SomeRandomDev but you can call me Dev
+- I'm 15
+- I work in the US
-- I'm working on a few things right now
+- I'm working on making education fun and making studying more easy and acsessable